 Best Nuzlocke Starters for Every Generation (Gen 1–9)

-12 min read · Updated May 2025
+12 min read · Updated May 2026

-In a Nuzlocke, your starter is the only Pokémon you're guaranteed to have through the whole early game — before box depth, before coverage catches.
+In a Nuzlocke, your starter is the only POKEMON you're guaranteed to have through the whole early game — before box depth, before coverage catches.
 Picking wrong costs lives.
 This guide ranks the safest starter for every generation with full gym matchup analysis.

-Why the Starter Choice Matters More Here
+Why the Starter Choice Matters More in a Nuzlocke

 Nuzlocke starter criteria differ from standard tier lists.
 Power matters less than survivability across the full gym lineup.
 A starter that beats three gyms at neutral is worth more than one that sweeps two at 4× super-effective.
 The metric is: how many gyms can you walk into without holding your breath?